-Although the literature in this area often cites the phrase ‘school refuser’, this terminology could be considered misleading as the term ‘refuser’ implies that the young person has control over the school non-attendance.
+Although the literature in this area often cites the phrase ‘school refuser’, this terminology could be considered misleading as the term ‘refuser’ implies that the child or young person has control over the school non-attendance.

-This terminology can cause problems as it locates the ‘problem’ within the child or young person and detracts from environmental factors that could be considered instrumental in supporting a young person back to school.
+This terminology can cause problems as it locates the ‘problem’ within the child or young person and detracts from environmental factors that could be considered instrumental in supporting a child or young person back to school.
 The term ‘school avoider’ is the preferred term in West Sussex.

 Further information for schools and practitioners on how to identify, assess, plan and put in place strategies can be found in the ‘Emotional based school avoidance’ (EBSA) Guidance and EBSA toolkit.